meisterhi/se1-bestellsystem/c2-customer/README.md

 Javadoc for Class *Customer* needs to be written as [Javadoc comments](https://de.wikipedia.org/wiki/Javadoc).

-Javadoc for the package `datamodel` is included in a file `package-info.java`.
+Documentation for the package is included in a file `package-info.java` in package `datamodel`.
 Create this file with following content:

 ```java
 /**